 Private Health Insurance: Carlisle Academy is a Physical and Occupational Therapy provider using hippotherapy as a treatment strategy for full with Maine Health Community Options.
 The rest of the health insurance reimbursement is handled out-of-network.
 Carlisle Academy’s Head of School can assist you in determining insurance benefits and other funding resources as needed.

 Local School Districts: Physical and Occupational Therapy using hippotherapy as a treatment strategy may be funded if your child is receiving services under an IEP (Individualized Education Plan).
 Treatment goals must be relevant to education and hippotherapy improves functional skills that translate well into the classroom for achieving academic goals.
-Please contact the Director of Therapy Programs if you would like assistance in including this service as part of your child’s IEP (Individual Education Plan).
+Please contact the Carlisle office directly if you would like assistance on including this service as part of your child’s IEP (Individual Education Plan).

 Community Service Organizations: Local service organizations such as the Lions Club and Knights of Columbus, or disability-related organizations such as the Muscular Dystrophy Association or the Multiple Sclerosis Society may be willing to assist with tuition funding.